 Sometimes you may want to reset/restart the calibrator.
 To do that, press and hold the Home and Enter keys for 7 seconds.

-MC6-Ex does not lose time, date or saved data during the reset.
+Note: MC6-Ex does not lose time, date or saved data during the reset.
 It just resets the main processor.
-Open files may however be lost.
+Possible open files may however be lost.